-Flattening Your Tummy Post Baby
+Flattening Your Tummy Post Baby.. the facts

 The abdominal muscles go through a lengthening process when a woman becomes pregnant.
 After having your baby you may be thinking ‘What’s happened to my stomach?”